zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/api/audio/bluetooth-le-audio-arch.rst

 The Basic Audio Profile (BAP) has a requirement that both sides shall support a minimum ATT_MTU of at least 64 on the unenhanced ATT bearer or at least one enhanced ATT bearer.
-The requirement comes from the preferred (or sometimes mandatory) use of GATT Write Without Response, and where support for Write Long Characterstic Value is optional in most cases.
+The requirement comes from the preferred (or sometimes mandatory) use of GATT Write Without Response, and where support for Write Long Characteristic Value is optional in most cases.

-If a ASCS device supports values larger than the minimum ATT_MTU of 64 octets, then it shall supoort Read long Characterstic Value by setting :kconfig:option:`CONFIG_BT_ATT_PREPARE_COUNT` to a non-zero value.
+If a ASCS device supports values larger than the minimum ATT_MTU of 64 octets, then it shall support Read long Characteristic Value by setting :kconfig:option:`CONFIG_BT_ATT_PREPARE_COUNT` to a non-zero value.

 LE Audio resources